Cancer impacts all of us, but clinical trials to improve cancer care do not currently serve all of us Equitably

 The implementation of Module 6 – along with related efforts to network with advocacy groups to connect to diverse patient communities – is a partnership between the SWOG patient advocate and recruitment and retention committees, chaired by Rick Bangs, MBA, and Allison Caban-Holt, PhD, respectively.
 These efforts are centered around increasing diversity in cancer trial participants, and leading significant organizational change to ensure members are equipped to do so.

-Minority/Underserved Recruitment Initiative: A Program for Improved Outreach & Accrual
+Minority/Underserved Recruitment Initiative: A Pilot Grant Program for Improved Outreach & Accrual

 On May 21, we kicked off this NCORP-focused initiative with 2-hour virtual symposium for information gathering and shared learning, serving as a springboard for research ideas to test promising accrual strategies across network sites.
 Funding for five pilot studies will be offered in late 2021 through The Hope Foundation.